-Rapidough is suitable for ages 8 and up and is played with two or three teams.
+Rapidough is suitable for ages 8 and up and is played with two teams.

 There can be as many people in a team as you like and it is not necessary to have exactly the same number in each team, so everyone can play!

 2 Modelling Tools

 2 Dough Plugger Tools

 500 Word Cards: 250 Blue and 250 White